-- Chicana/o Studies 200, 201, and 202 (12 units) are required and should be taken within the first two years. - Four graduate courses (16 units) in areas that relate most closely to the student's research interests, all of which should be taken in the department. - Two elective courses (eight units) of graduate and/or upper division undergraduate courses taken within or outside the department. - Four units of Chicana/o Studies 595 (master's thesis research) or 596 (Directed Individual Studies or Research).
+- CCAS 200, 201, and 202 (12 units) are required and should betaken within the first two years. - Four graduate courses (16 units) in areas that relate most closely to the student's research interests, all of which should be taken in the department. - Two elective courses (eight units) of graduate and/or upper division undergraduate courses taken within or outside the department. - Four units of CCAS 595 (master's thesis research) or 596 (Directed Individual Studies or Research).

-Students may take up to a maximum of 12 units of Chicana/o Studies 595, and up to a maximum of 12 units of Chicana/o Studies 596 in a single academic year.
-(Sign up with your faculty advisor to take four units of Chicana/o Studies 595 during quarters when you are working on your master's thesis research) However, students may not take more than one Chicana/o Studies 596 per quarter before the M.A. degree requirements are completed.
+Students may take up to a maximum of 12 units of CCAS 595, and up to a maximum of 12 units (Sign up with your advisor to take four units of CCAS 595 during quarters when you are working onyour master's thesis research) of CCAS 596 in a single academic year.
+However, students may not take more than one CCAS 596 per quarter before the M.A. degree requirements are completed.
 The minimum course load is 12 units per quarter.
-Students must be continuously registered and enrolled unless they are on an approved leave of absence.
+Students must be continuously registered and enrolled unless they are on anapproved leave of absence.